Hanyu-Chen373/DeepDataConsistency/README.md

 # Deep Data Consistency: a Fast and Robust Diffusion Model-based Solver for Inverse Problems

-This repository contains the details of *Deep Data Consistency* (**DDC**), which provides an overview of the project, instructions for installation and usage, and other information.
-[Paper is available here.](https://arxiv.org/abs/2405.10748)
+This repository contains the official implementation of our paper **DDC**: "[Deep Data Consistency: a Fast and Robust Diffusion Model-based Solver for Inverse Problems](https://arxiv.org/abs/2405.10748)".
+It provides an overview of the project, instructions for installation and usage, and other information.

 ## Overview